Mastering Efficient Array Operations with StaticArrays.jl in Julia

 The Julia programming language is known for being a high-level language that can still compete with C in terms of performance.
 As such, Julia already has performant data structures built-in, such as arrays.
 But what if arrays could be even faster?
 That's where the StaticArrays.jl package comes in.

-StaticArrays.jl provides drop-in replacements for Array
+StaticArrays.jl provides drop-in replacements for Array,

 the standard Julia array type.

-s work just like Array
+These StaticArrays work just like Arrays,

 but they provide one additional piece of information